selectoplasm/app/README.md

 Selectoplasm is a CSS design experience made for developers.
 It runs as a dev dependency in your project and allows you to style your app in runtime, in the browser.
 It provides the following features:

 - realtime, instant feedback - quickly observe and iterate through changes before committing them to your stylesheet
+- emmett-inspired syntax to quickly set up and style components
 - use your preferred set of utility classes during the design process, but ship without them.
 - keep your CSS entirely separate from your application's html and javascript
 - create reusable components with default settings that can be customised in any app you drop them in